-- d Today we're looking at animal friendships. - e They are not trying to compare animals and humans. - f Researchers are finding more and more evidence of this.
+Today we're looking at animal friendships.
+They are not trying to compare animals and humans.
+Researchers are finding more and more evidence of this.

-3 Present perfect (simple and continuous)
+3 Present perfect (simple and continuous) New research has revealed that animals make friends

-- g New research has revealed that animals make friends with each other. - h He has found that they form cliques of friends. - i She has been making personality profiles. - j The evidence she has gathered is quite revealing.
+He has found that they form cliques of friends.
+She has been making personality profiles.
+And she has gathered a lot of evidence.

-For more information and practice, see page 156.
+For further information and practice, see page 156.